 I am Dr. Ismat Gabula, a radiologist.
-I have spent the past three decades in the field of health care, working in diagnostic ultrasound, and have also participated actively in the field of research, working with Pfizer India and Dr. Shaw Padaria as a project coordinator on multiple projects.
+I have spent the past three decades in the field of health care, working in diagnostic ultrasound, and have also participated actively in the field of research, working with Pfizer India and Dr Shaw Padaria as a project coordinator on multiple projects.
 I have started BSE for Life'' which is an initiative to encourage women to take care of themselves proactively.
 This helps women to do breast self-examination to support early diagnosis, easier treatment and significantly improve the prognosis for breast cancer.
 In my spare time, I like to let my creative instincts run wild on canvas.

 I have a family history of breast cancer.
 So, I was very careful throughout my life.
 From a young age, I used to have nodular breasts or lumpy breasts.
 I used to get regular checkups.
 After the age of 40, I started mammograms every year.
 I also did my regular breast self-examination.
 Then in 2017, I missed my mammogram.
 And I was a little lax with my breast self-examination.
 After three months, I found a lump incidentally during a bath.
-I knew instantly that it was definitely something.
-Then I went for the examination or checkup.
+I knew instantly that it was something.
+Then I went for an examination or checkup.
 I had stage two B breast cancer.
 There was a node lump that was about two inches in size just below the axon.

 I had chemotherapy and it was initially okay.
 We have very good medications now, and they work well.
 There were side effects, like nausea, the brain fog that sits, etc. Initially, I felt I was fine.
 What happens is first you don't feel anything, then a phase of pain comes and then you get weak.
 Every three weeks, I had Taxol followed by ACT.
 It was terrible.
-So when I was given a medicine by the doctor which I took after going home but reacted really badly.
+So when I was given medicine by the doctor which I took after going home but reacted badly.
 My hands and feet were on fire.
 I developed a rare condition of hand and foot syndrome.
 It doesn't happen to everybody.
 So, he gave me a dose of lesser strength so that I could tolerate it.

 I still have neuropathy in my hands and feet.
 The other thing was the hair.
 My hair started falling which hurt really as the clumps of hair came off.
 And then I had a mastectomy.

 But after the chemo, my body is not that strong.
-What happens is when they take out the lymph node, the drainage from the arm is not really very efficient.
+What happens is when they take out the lymph node, the drainage from the arm is not very efficient.
 And if the lymphatic drainage is not good, you can end up having lymphedema.
 So, I took physiotherapy which helped me a lot.
 After the surgery, I went for radiation.
 My skin was very sensitive and so the burning sensation was insane.
 I could not bear it.

 It is advised to do a breast self-examination every month for a woman after the age of 20.
 Also, you should get a clinical breast examination by a trained person after the age of 20, once a year.
 Also, you should do a mammogram, depending on how you are placed.
 If you have a family history, then you get your clinical doctor to assess you.
 Then accordingly, you should get diagnosed or get your test done.
 You have to remember that mammograms are the diagnostic tool to pick up cancer very early.
 That is a big advantage.
 99% will be picked up.
 1% won't.
 You can be that 1% which will not get picked up.